Pixel-Inconsistency Modeling for Image Manipulation Localization: Experiments and Results

 \subsection{Qualitative Experimental Results}

 In Fig.~\ref{visualization}, we qualitatively evaluate the image manipulation localization performance across 11 unseen test sets, where the leftmost three columns show the input images, the corresponding ground-truth masks, and the predicted results of our method.
-Besides, we show the forgery localization results of SOTA methods in the right ten columns.
+Besides, we show the forgery localization results of SOTA methods in the right 11 columns.
 Our method can accurately localize the manipulated regions for forgery images with diverse image quality, scenes, occlusions, and illumination conditions.
 Our localization results are superior to previous methods, regardless of whether the forgery regions are relatively substantial (e.g., Columbia and WildWeb) or subtle (e.g., DEF-12k and Korus) in fake images.

 The boundaries of predicted results are much sharper for the proposed method than in previous arts.
 This can be attributed to the global pixel dependency modeling module and local pixel difference convolution module that can highlight pixel inconsistency in forgery boundary regions.
 As the predicted results in CASIAv1+ and In-the-Wild show, the proposed method can successfully localize extremely subtle forgery details.
 This can be attributed to the local pixel difference convolution module, which allows the model to capture local pixel inconsistency artifacts.
 Our method maintains accurate localization performance for more challenging images, such as the one in the IMD row that contains multiple tiny forgery regions.
 Finally, the proposed method results in fewer false alarms, as evidenced in the predictions of COVER and NIST.
 This characteristic can ensure a more dependable forgery detection for real-world deployment.
+Compared to TruFor, our method PIM exhibits more accurate forgery localization, fewer false alarms, sharper forgery boundaries, and superior capability in capturing subtle forgery traces.
 We provide more visualization results in the Appendix.

 The qualitative experimental results demonstrate that the proposed formulation effectively deals with various challenging forgery situations.
 This is primarily attributed to the dedicated module designs to extract inherent pixel-level forgery fingerprints.